skulia15/Veff2/hw3/client/README.md

 * Cannot send update to chat when user leaves a room

 * Clicking on a room item in the roomlist without pressing join creates a room with the title '0'

+* When a user is kicked from a room he can still view messages, but not send messages